alvarolopez/alvarolopez.github.com/content/pages/contact.md

 My **OLD** GPG key had the ID [`0x50738AE3`](http://pgp.rediris.es/pks/lookup?search=0x50738AE3&fingerprint=on&hash=on&op=vindex), with fingerprint `1C3F 3E63 CC6F B57D 7895  03A9 C663 E404 5073 8AE3`.
 This key
 was a 1024-bit long, therefore I have started its removal.
+It will be revoked sooner or later.